Pilgrimage (novel sequence): Content

 The first novel Pointed Roofs (1915), is set in 1893.
 At 17 years old Miriam Henderson, as Richardson herself did, teaches English at a finishing school in Hanover, Germany.
 Both author and character have to do this because of their father's financial problems.
 The following year, 1916, Richardson published Backwater, where Miriam "works as resident governess in a school frequented by the daughters of the North London middle class".

 Honeycomb was published in 1917.
 Saturday Review commented, "Miss Richardson is not without talent but it is the talent of neurasthenia."
 And that the "only living thing in the book" is "the morbid and self-conscious mind [of the heroine]."
 In this novel Miriam works as a governess to the two children of the Corrie family during 1895.
 Mr. Corrie is a successful lawyer.
 Honeycomb ends with the suicide of Miriam's mother.
 Events in this novel again parallel Dorothy Richardson's own life: her mother committed suicide in 1895.

 The fourth part, The Tunnel, appeared in 1919.
 In it Miriam starts on a more independent life when she takes a room in Bloomsbury in central London at 21, and works as a receptionist at a dental surgery.
 These are events again parallel Dorothy Richardson's life.
 Olive Heseltine described the novel to be "simply life.
 Shapeless, trivial, pointless, boring, beautiful, curious, profound.
 And above all, absorbing."
 On the other hand, an "elderly male reviewer," for The Spectator found it disturbing that "Miss Richardson is not concerned with the satisfaction of the average reader".

 Interim, published 1920, is Richardson's fifth novel and was serialized in Little Review, along with James Joyce's Ulysses in 1919.
 While New York Times Book Review admits that Richardson has "talent," her heroine "is not particularly interesting" and this novel would be "probably ... almost unintelligible" to those who have not a "close acquaintance" her previous novels in the sequence.
 Much of the action in this chapter of Pilgrimage takes place in Miriam's lodgings.

-The sixth section of Pilgrimage, Deadlock, appeared 1921.
+The sixth section of Pilgrimage, Deadlock, appeared in 1921.
 Una Hunt, in a review for The New Republic, referred to her "intense excitement in reading this novel," and calls Deadlock "an experience rather than a book."
 Richardson's interest in philosophical theories and ideas is central to Deadlock, though "metaphysical questions about the nature of being and of reality pervade Pilgrimage as a whole", In Deadlock, however, "Richardson first shows philosophical ideas and inquiry taking persistent and organized shape in Miriam’s maturing thought", when she "attends a course of introductory lectures by the British Idealist philosopher John Ellis McTaggart", with her fellow lodger Michael Shatov, She discusses with him "the ideas of Herbert Spencer, Ralph Waldo Emerson, Benedict de Spinoza and Friedrich Nietzsche" amongst other things.
 Shatov is based on Benjamin Grad, the son of a Jewish lawyer in Russia, who lived in 1896 in the same lodging as Richardson on Endesleigh Street, Bloomsbury, London.
 Grad asked Richardson to marry him but she turned him down.